-- When a carbon fiber trekking pole fails, it fails catastrophically- Basically, it will snap in half rather than bending.
+When a carbon fiber trekking pole fails, it fails catastrophically.
+Basically, it will snap in half rather than bend.
 This can pose a safety risk if you rely on your trekking poles for balance.
 If your pole snaps at the wrong time, you could fall.

-- More expensive- Carbon fiber poles cost about twice as much as aluminum models.
+Carbon fiber poles also cost about twice as much as aluminum models.

 Aluminum Trekking Poles

-- More durable- Aluminum can take a beating without failing.
-It can withstand low temperatures without becoming brittle.
+They are also significantly more durable.
+Aluminum can take a beating without failing.
 Aluminum trekking poles are a great option if you expect to use them heavily.

 The biggest drawback to aluminum trekking poles is the weight.
 They often weigh around 20% more than carbon fiber options.
 If you plan to carry your trekking poles in your pack for most of your hike, you may want to stay away from aluminum poles.

 - Cork- This is the best grip material for most hikers.
 Cork is hydrophobic meaning it resists sweat and water.
 This helps to keep your hands dry and reduces your likelihood of developing blisters.
 Cork also offers vibration dampening and can mold to the shape of your hand over time, increasing comfort.
 The material is also very durable.
 The only drawback to cork grips is that they are expensive.
 Cork is often used on premium trekking poles and is great for warm weather hiking.

 - Foam- This material is soft to the touch and absorbs sweat from your hands which helps prevent blisters.
 Foam is also cheap.
 The biggest drawback to foam grips is that the material degrades over time.
 It’s the least durable option.